-We wanted to see how commonplace the practice of napping was within the software industry, so we interviewed 26 front-end developers across nine companies about their thoughts on power naps and work productivity.
-Read on to hear the results of our survey, they just might surprise you!
+Curious about how common napping is in the software industry, we surveyed 26 front-end developers across nine companies to get their take on power naps and productivity.
+The results might just surprise you!

 Are there real productivity perks behind napping during work hours?